haoybl/deeplearning_projects/proj_2_cnn_microbe_image_classification/README.md

 A simple CNN is constructed to perform classification of microbe images from three classes, Giardia, Defects and Crypto.

+Data provided by:
+Shakeela from NTU-EEE-VALENS LAB, Singapore.

 Below are sample images from three classes:

 Giardia: